Ombudsman’s decision date: 19th June 2019

 The Council carried out a screening assessment which recommended Ms X be referred for a care needs assessment and that she may benefit from enablement.
 Ms X said the Council told her she was not eligible for an assessment (there are no Council records to support this), which led her to contact her GP in distress.
 The GP requested the Council carry out a face to face assessment with Ms X and also referred her for an assessment for suspected ASD.

-The Council referred Ms X to the enablement team (where a team works with a person over a period of up to six weeks.
-It is not a care needs assessment.)
+The Council referred Ms X to the enablement team (where a team works with a person over a period of up to six weeks, that doesn’t constitute a s9 care needs assessment – it’s usually a prevention and reduction service.)

 That officer referred Ms X onwards for a care needs assessment, stating that her case was complex and not suitable for enablement.
 The Council has acknowledged it failed to make the referral.